-All practices not in conflict with this Agreement or law and regulation will continue during the duration of this Agreement, subject to subsection 2C below.
+All practices and midterm agreements not in conflict with this Agreement, law, rule, or regulation will continue during the duration of this Agreement, subject to subsection 2B, below or a midterm agreement's duration/effective date clause.

-C. Changes to Mid-Term Agreements or Practices If either party wishes to propose a change in the working conditions established pursuant to a continuing midterm agreement or continuing practice, it will use the applicable procedures of Article 47 to provide notice and bargain to the extent required by law.
+B. Changes to Mid-Term Agreements or Practices

+If either party wishes to propose a change in the working conditions established pursuant to a past practice or mid-term agreement, it will use the applicable procedures of Article 47 to provide notice and bargain to the extent required by law.